 Janet Robert, President

 Janet is an attorney and counsel to a variety of non-profit organizations.
 She co-founded Hope House of St. Croix Valley and the St. Croix Valley Christians in Action, and has volunteered her services to the St. Croix Valley Life Care Center, The Tubman Family Alliance, and the United Way.
 In 1994, Janet was elected to the Oak Park Heights City Council and later appointed to the Washington County Corrections Advisory Committee and the Workforce Center Board.
-Janet owns a radio station in Minnesota and produces Air America.
-She graduated cum laude from Notre Dame University and St. Louis University Law School.
-Janet is the founder of the Minnesota Chapter of Democrats for Life.
+Janet founded AM950 The Progressive Voice of Minnesota.
+She graduated from the University of Notre Dame and St. Louis University Law School.

 Tom is the James L. Oberstar Professor of Law and Public Policy at the University of St. Thomas School of Law, Minnesota, where he teaches and writes on constitutional law, religious liberty, law and religion, and intellectual property.
 He is the author of four books, dozens of scholarly and popular articles, and numerous briefs in the U.S. Supreme Court and lower courts.
 He has served as the law school’s associate dean for academic affairs and director of its Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy.
 He has degrees from the University of Chicago, in both law and religious studies; from Oxford University, in philosophy and politics (as a Rhodes Scholar); and from Northwestern University, in journalism.
 He is married to Maureen Kane Berg, and they have two sons, ages 16 and 13.